-So, what are web-influenced sales?
-When a consumer engages with a digital touch point (whether it’s an ad, a social media post, search results, or a product detail page on a retailer’s website) that compels them to purchase the displayed product, that is considered a digitally influenced purchase.
+So, what are digitally influenced sales?
+When a consumer engages with a digital touchpoint (whether it’s an ad, a social media post, search results, or a product detail page on a retailer’s website or mobile app) that compels them to purchase the displayed product, it’s considered a digitally influenced purchase.

-What percent of in-store purchases are influenced beforehand by digital behaviors?
+What percent of in-store purchases are influenced by digital behaviors?

 In 2022, $2.43 trillion in retail sales had some digital influence.
-This number has increased steadily since 2014, leading to the belief that it will continue to grow.
-The digital factors influencing those purchases included:
+This number has increased steadily since 2014 and will continue to grow: Forrester predicts that by 2027, digital-influenced retail sales in the US will reach an impressive $3.8 trillion.
+The digital factors influencing those purchases include:

 What is the impact of online selling?